mesonbuild/meson/docs/markdown/snippets/introspect_multiple.md

 JSON output (the default is still compact JSON) and foce use the new output format, even if only one introspection command was given.

+A complete introspection dump is also stored in the `meson-info` directory.
+This dump will alwys be (re)generated on every meson run.

 Additionlly the format of target was changed:
   - `filename` is now a list of output filenames
   - `install_filename` is now also a list of installed files